eEcoLiDAR/Laserfarm/docs/index.rst

 Welcome to laserfarm's documentation!
 =============================================

-Laserfarm provides a FOSS wrapper to Laserchicken supporting the use of massive LiDAR point cloud data sets for macro-ecology, from data preparation to scheduling and execution of distributed processing across a cluster of compute nodes.
+Laserfarm (Laserchicken Framework for Applications in Research in Macro-ecology) provides a FOSS wrapper to Laserchicken supporting the use of massive LiDAR point cloud data sets for macro-ecology, from data preparation to scheduling and execution of distributed processing across a cluster of compute nodes.

 Laserfarm has been developed within the `eEcoLiDAR project`_ at `the Netherlands eScience Center`_.
 The code is hosted on `GitHub`_.
 If you want to contribute to the development of Laserfarm,